 Men with children and who are not in "essential" work will be examined when all available men in the first two groups are taken.

-Max E. Pierce of Hebron was listed with the navy inductees.
+Frank L. Leach, Jr., of Cedar Lake was listed with the army inductees.